RestComm/ussdgateway/README.md

 ## Downloads

-Download source code and build from [here](https://github.com/RestComm/ussdgateway/releases) or Continuous Delivery binary from [CloudBees](https://mobicents.ci.cloudbees.com/job/RestComm-USSD-Gateway/)
+Download the latest binary from the [Restcomm site Downloads section](https://www.restcomm.com/downloads/), or clone this repo and build from source.

 ## Want to Contribute ?